coreybrooks/burger/README.md

 #### Model setup
-The methods used to execute the MySQL commands in the controllers are stored in the orm.js file.
-The code that will call the ORM functions with specific input is stored in the burger.js file in the models folder.
+The methods used to execute the MySQL commands in the controller files are stored in the orm.js file.
+The code that l calls the ORM functions with specific input is stored in the burger.js file in the models folder.

 #### Controller setup